-1-hour-old newborn becomes youngest organ donor
+1-hour-old newborn becomes an organ donor after fatal disease

 She was only alive for a little over an hour but little Hope lived up to her name and gave hope to others in need of a second chance at life.